NicolasLucianoB/t-black-app/README.md

 Mobile app for the Studio T Black barbershop, built with React Native (Expo) and TypeScript, following clean code, scalability, and maintainability best practices.

-## Main Features (Planned)
+## Main Features (Implemented ✅ / Planned 🔄)

-- Splash/Pre-load
+- ✅ Splash/Pre-load
-- Login/Sign Up (Supabase Auth)
+- ✅ Login/Sign Up (Supabase Auth)
-- Home with calendar and available times for each barber (5 employees)
+- ✅ Home with calendar and available times for each barber (5 employees)
-- Booking system
+- ✅ Booking system
-- Courses page (YouTube private video embed)
+- ✅ Courses page (YouTube private video embed)
-- Mini e-commerce for hair products (pick up at the studio)
+- ✅ Mini e-commerce for hair products (pick up at the studio)
+- ✅ Real-time Community Chat (Supabase Realtime)
-- Option to pay online or in person
+- 🔄 Option to pay online or in person (in progress)
-- Push notifications
+- 🔄 Push notifications (planned)

 ## Stack